dNovel/private-brezelapp/README.md

 Get a list of stores for a specific geo location including a radius in meter ...url/Stores?lat=0&long=0&radius=1000

+Get a list of stores with a minimal brezel rating ...url/Stores?minrating=0&maxrating=5

 Delete a store from the database
 ...url/Stores/{id}